stereolabs/zed-opencv-calibration/README.md

 1. **Data Acquisition**: Move the checkerboard in front of the camera(s) to capture diverse views.
 The tool provides real-time feedback on the quality of the captured data.
 2. **Calibration Computation**: Once sufficient data is collected, the tool computes the calibration parameters and saves them to two files.

 The **Data Acquisition** phase consists of moving the checkerboard in front of the camera(s) to capture diverse views.
-The tool provides real-time feedback on the quality of the captured data regarding XY coverage, distance variation, and skewness.
+The tool provides real-time feedback on the quality of the captured data regarding *XY coverage*, *distance variation*, and *skewness*.

+When the checkerboard is placed in a position that you want to capture, press the **Spacebar** or the **S** key to capture the images.

+- If the checkerboard is detected in both images, and the captured data are different enough from the previously captured images, the data is accepted, and the quality indicators are updated.
+- If the data is not accepted, a message is displayed in the GUI output indicating the reason (e.g., checkerboard not detected, not enough variation, etc.).

 In order to collect good calibration data, ensure that:

+- The checkerboard is always fully visible in both left and right images.
+Corners detected in both images are highlighted with colored visual markers.
-- The checkerboard covers a wide area of the image frame.
+- The checkerboard moves over a wide area of the image frame.
 "Green" polygons appear on the left image to indicate the covered areas.
-When one of the 4 zones of the images becomes fully green, the coverage requirement is met for that part of the image.
+When one of the 4 zones of the left image becomes fully green, the coverage requirement is met for that part of the image.
 - The checkerboard is moved closer and farther from the camera to ensure depth variation.
 At least one image covering almost the full left frame is required.
 - The checkerboard is tilted and rotated to provide different angles.

 The "Horizontal Coverage", "Vertical Coverage", "Checkerboard sizes", and "Checkerboard skews" percentages indicates the quality of the collected data for each criterion.
-When all criteria reach 100%, and a minimum number of images is collected, the "Calibrate" process will automatically start.
+When all criteria reach 100%, a minimum number of images is collected, or a maximum number of images is reached, the "Calibrate" process will automatically start.

 You can follow the steps of the calibration process in the terminal output:

-1. The left camera is calibrated first, followed by the right camera.
+1. The left camera is calibrated first, followed by the right camera to obtain the intrinsic parameters.
 2. Finally, the stereo calibration is performed to compute the extrinsic parameters between the two cameras.

-Good calibration results typically yield a reprojection error below 0.5 pixels.
-In case one of the reprojection errors is too high, the result of the calibration is not accurate enough, and you should redo the calibration process verifying that the checkerboard is flat and well-lit, the lenses of the cameras are clean, and that the light of the environment is stable and not generating reflections or glare on the checkerboard.
+Good calibration results typically yield a reprojection error below 0.5 pixels for each calibration step.

+In case one of the reprojection errors is too high, the result of the calibration is not accurate enough, and you should redo the calibration process verifying that the checkerboard is flat and well-lit, the lenses of the cameras are clean, and that the light of the environment is stable and not generating reflections or glares on the checkerboard.

 After a good calibration is complete, two files are generated: